SalAlhammadi/SpringBoot-Dec22/README.md

 # SpringBoot-Dec22
-Spring Boot Bootcamp at Tuwaig Academy
+Spring Boot Boot Camp at Tuwaiq Academy

-This is to submit assignments for review.
+This repo is used to submit assignments for review.